jamesturk/scrapeghost/docs/tutorial.md

 If you're planning to use this library, please know it is very much in flux and I can't commit to API stability yet.

 If you are going to try to scrape using GPT, it'd probably be good to read the [OpenAI API](openai.md) page to understand a little more about how the underlying API works.

-I'm still exploring ways to improve accuracy and the developer experience.
-If you want to follow along, [the issues page](https://github.com/jamesturk/scrapeghost/issues) is a good picture of what I'm considering next.

 To see what other features are currently available, check out the [API Reference](api.md).